 Writing and Reporting for Interactive Media

-Planning and executing news and online news projects.
+Designed to teach skills necessary to plan and execute news online news projects.
 Course lecture, readings and discussion will focus on locating, evaluating and tracking internet sources, construction of multi-linear news content and the integration of internet technology into the news process.

 Electronic News Writing and Reporting 1

 Advanced reporting, writing and production of radio news stories and newscasts against deadlines.
-Radio news laboratory is required.
+Radio news lab is required.

 Investigative Reporting for Broadcast Journalists